CognitiveNeuroLab/.github/README.md

 In the line below write a quick explanation with at least the following info, year when uploaded, who created the Fork, what language you used, references if they exist.
 You can add more, but try to keep it as short as possible, since every repo should have a readme that explains itself.
 After that you need to add this also to the table of content.
 You do this by scrolling up to the table of content, look for your subgroup and add it below there (alphabetically) by writing the title as is in between [] directly followed by the title without capitals and spaces/underscores replaced by - in-between ().
 Make sure there is the same amount of indents as for the other repos.
+#### combining the new and the original branch
+After saving all the changes you made in the new branch.
+Click on the "pull requests button".
+Click the green "New pull request" button.
+You should have the

 ## Index
 The index is divided in sub-groups.
 If your repo does not fall within a subgroup, feel free to create a new one.